mapbender/mapbender-documentation/en/functions/export/printclient.rst

 To use this feature, it is required that groups exist.
 How to create groups and users is described in the Mapbender documentation in the `Mapbender Quickstart <../../quickstart.html>`_.

-The description of the group will be displayed in the field "dynamic_text".
+The description of the group will be displayed in the field "dynamic_text" (e.g. copyright message).
 The element "dynamic_text" looks for a group description that is given in the first assigned group of the print.
 You can implement the dynamic text independently from the dynamic image.
-A good use case is e.g. a copyright message.

 Printing feature information for a selected element